Eric-Cortez/edcGear/README.md

   •  `npm start` within the frontend directory(edc-gear-starter/react-app) under localhost:3000

-6 ) To setup the backend application enter the pipenv shell, migrate your database, seed your database, and run the flask application
+6 ) To setup the backend application...

+   enter the pipenv shell, migrate your database, seed your database, and run the flask application

   •  `cd edc-gear-starter/` change into the edc-gear-starter/ directory